alisonysy/alisonland/src/blog_md/reactjsnotes.md

 Note: inside the `render()` method, like Vue, there should be ONLY 1 root element.

 ### Store state in the parent component rather than child
+#### Why we lift up the `state`?
++ We need a single 'source of truth' for data that changes; data may need to be rendered in multiple components

+#### How? --lift it up to children's closest common ancestor
 + Firstly pass `this.state.xxx` down to child component within its `renderXXX()` method
 + Then register an event handler that links to a method from the parent compoenent, note that the handler can be accessed by its child component thru `this.props.event()`
 + Inside the handler, a copy of the original `this.state.xxx` would be created and `this.state.xxx` would be updated